 Give by filling in an amount of $1 or more on line 26 of Georgia’s long income tax form (Form 500) or line 10 of the short form (Form 500EZ).
 Contributions go to the Wildlife Conservation Fund.

 Every contribution helps.
 Created in 1989, the Give Wildlife a Chance checkoff has averaged more than $300,000 a year, benefiting conservation of gopher tortoises, cerulean warblers, smooth purple coneflowers and other species.
 Learn more about the Wildlife Tax Checkoff.
-State income tax forms are online at https://etax.dor.ga.gov.
+State income tax forms and e-filing details are available online.

 For the Bobwhite Quail Initiative, send checks payable “Georgia DNR – BQI Donation” to: Attn: Georgia DNR – Bobwhite Quail Initiative, 116 Rum Creek Drive, Forsyth, GA 31029.